nosarthur/nowhub/project-template.md

 The milestones are

-1. database models: 3 weeks
+- database models: 3 weeks
-1. REST API: 2 week
+- REST API: 2 week
-1. javascript frontend: 3 weeks
+- javascript frontend: 3 weeks
-1. machine learning micro service: 4 weeks
+- machine learning micro service: 1 month
+- machine learning model: 1 month

 Currently, we have a MVP that implements